Skip to content

 • and finally, values are read from command line arguments.

-It is a bit more subtle than what it might appear at first glance, but this is good enough for now.
+It is actually a bit more subtle than that, but this is the correct mental model.

 Overwriting the configuration from the command line

-Taking the same example as before, we can change the value of the configuration from the command line:
+Taking the same example as before, we can change values defined in the configuration file from the command line:

-$ # change the schema name defined in `config.yaml` to `otherdb`
+$ # change the schema name defined in `postgres.yaml` to `otherdb`

-$ uv run myapp.py --config config.yaml --schema_name otherdb
+$ uv run myapp.py --config postgres.yaml --schema_name otherdb

 Overwriting the configuration from the environment